zhuruvl/BlockClient/README.md

 BlockClient
 ===========

-A simple python application, acts as a MCPE client (no graphics).
+A simple MCPE bot written java with support for scripts.